-When people reach certain stable points in their lives and start thinking about what’s next, they can use coaching to go to the next level.
-It is the “need pyramid” where a person has fulfilled their basic needs and now they want to have more satisfaction from their life/work.
+When people reach specific stable points in their lives and start thinking about what’s next, they can use coaching to go to the next level.
+It is the “need pyramid” where a person has fulfilled their basic needs, and now they want to have more satisfaction from their life/work.

 Each of us has something uniquely beautiful to offer to the world.
 Sometimes this doesn’t come through clearly because we’re too busy struggling with the details of daily life.
 Gaining a sense of peace and clarity can help free up time and energy and help alleviate stress so that we can live each day to the fullest and at our personal best.

 Therapy and Coaching

 In therapy, the initial focus is often on underlying issues from the past; it diagnoses symptoms and disease and facilitates healing.
 On the other hand, coaching focuses on the client’s growth and forward movement in the present and future.
 It facilitates learning and helps people achieve their goals.
-In simpler words, people go for therapy when they are sick, while people go for coaching when they are fine as is and they want more from life.
+In simpler words, people go for therapy when they are sick, while people go for coaching when they are ok as is, and they want more from life.

 Consulting, Mentoring, and Coaching